microsoftly/Bot-HandOff/README.md

 Just an initial note: if you wish to have a data provider that is not in memory, you must implement the ```IProvider``` interface and pass the provider tests.
 Just add your implementation to ```provider.spec.ts```'s runner and run the suite or use the exported test runner from ```test/providerTests.ts```.
 If your provider passes all tests it will work as expected with the routing layer.
 If you wish to make your implementation public, please provide submit a PR and it will be reviewed.

 MIT License

+Check out the simplifyModel branch if you're looking for the most up to date version of this repo.
+It is not master yet because it does not have a GUI based demo